Didi says app takedown may adversely impact revenue in China

-July 4 (Reuters) - China's biggest ride-hailing firm Didi Global Inc (DIDI.N) said on Sunday removal of its "DiDi Chuxing" app from smartphone app stores in China is expected to have an adverse impact on its revenue in China.
+(Reuters) - China’s biggest ride-hailing firm Didi Global Inc said on Sunday removal of its “DiDi Chuxing” app from smartphone app stores in China is expected to have an adverse impact on its revenue in China.

 “The Company expects that the app takedown may have an adverse impact on its revenue in China,” the company said in a statement.